-In the event of an accident on campus, please come to our office to file an Incident Report, as this may be requested by the Insurer as part of the claims process.
+In the event of an accident on campus, please come to the Wellness Center to file an Incident Report, as this may be requested by the Insurer as part of the claims process.
 Failure to complete this form may result in denial or delay of payment.

-If you have other accident insurance:When students are covered by another accident plan (primary insurance) the CTM plan becomes secondary insurance.
-Students must ask their provider to submit the claim to both their primary insurance and to CTM.
-If the provider will not submit the claim directly to CTM (many providers will not submit to a secondary insurer) the student should request an itemized bill from the provider.
+If you have other accident insurance:When students are covered by another accident plan (primary insurance) the BMI Benefits plan becomes secondary insurance.
+Students must ask their provider to submit the claim to both their primary insurance and to BMI Benefits.
+If the provider will not submit the claim directly to BMI Benefits (many providers will not submit to a secondary insurer) the student should request an itemized bill from the provider.
 This can be in the form of an HCFA 1500 Billing Form or an itemized bill with CPT (treatment) codes and the provider's name, address and Tax ID Number.

-When the student receives an EOB (Explanation of Benefits) from their primary insurer, they should submit a copy of that along with the itemized bill from the provider to CTM using one of their claim forms. †Following this link will take you out of the SUNY Orange Web site.
-The college cannot be responsible for the content of this external web site, although it has been reviewed and is recommended by the members of the Wellness Center.)
+When the student receives an EOB (Explanation of Benefits) from their primary insurer, they should submit a copy of that along with the itemized bill from the provider to BMI Benefits using one of their claim forms.

 How to submit claims:

 - Complete a claim form within 90 days of the accident.

 - Attach Itemized Bills and Primary Carrier Statements

 - Mail to: BMI Benefits, LLC, P.O.
 Box 511, Matawan, NJ 07747

 Under the Affordable Care Act, if your parents' health insurance plan covers children, they can now add or keep you on their policy until you turn 26 years old.